MoserMichael/python-obj-system/decorator.md

 >> number of calls  2
 ```

+## Decorators that can receive parameters

+Lets look at the LimitCalls decorator, it can be used in different scenarios, it receives the following arguments
+  - log\_calls - a boolean, it logs the call if set.
+  - max\_calls - the maximum number of calls, if decorator does not forward the call to the original function, when the limit on the number of calls has been reached.

 The class \_LimitCalls starts with an underscore, to show that this is a private class, that is not supposed to be exported from a module.